 This program is designed for:

 Four weeks of programmed sessions develop aerobic capacity, stroke control, and pacing strategy.
 Week five is structured around a final benchmark row, offering a clear target to work toward.
+The program was developed by Rowing Australia's sports science team, led by Dr Tony Rice, to reflect the same evidence-based principles used with Australia’s top athletes.

 Follow-Along Athlete Guidance